 The software can analyse the joint areas and make suggestions on how to improve them to decrease or eliminate collision.
 These trouble areas are represented in yellow.
-Users can manually resolve these yellow zones using Sketch Up 3D to improve the overall design (as shown in the image below).
+Users can manually resolve these yellow zones using Sketch Up 3D to improve the overall design.

 After resolving all these design issues, the software constructs the solid 3D parts that fit into the furniture.
 At this point the tool has to analyse integrity.
 It measures the structure against forces like gravity and then suggests changes to improve the design accordingly.
 After this step, the model is more or less ready to go.

 If you wish to read further, you can view the study abstract here or even download the PDF.